New Jersey Uber/Lyft Accident Lawyers

 While you can typically expect a safe ride in a rideshare vehicle, accidents can and do happen.
 Some studies suggest that you may be less safe in a rideshare vehicle.
 A 2018 University of Chicago study suggests that rideshare drivers are responsible for a 2 to 3 percent spike in traffic fatalities in major cities since 2011.
 A Consumer Reports survey of vehicle data from 2019 found unaddressed safety recall issues in about 17% of rideshare cars operating in New York City and Seattle.

 It’s reasonable to ask, “How safe are rideshare drivers and their vehicles?”
 Perhaps the most important question about liability is, “When is the rideshare company responsible for an accident?”
 An experienced New Jersey rideshare lawyer can help you answer that question.

 Let our accomplished team pursue just compensation for your NJ rideshare accident

-The talented attorneys at Brach Eichler Trial Lawyers have been able to obtain large settlements for clients injured in a wide variety of auto accident cases.
+The talented attorneys at Brach Eichler Injury Lawyers have obtained large settlements for clients injured in various auto accident cases.
 Let’s work as a team to get the money you deserve.
-Consultations are free and you pay no attorney fees unless we recover compensation through a settlement or a jury award.
+Consultations are free, and you pay no attorney fees unless we recover compensation through a settlement or a jury award.
 Call today to schedule an appointment at (973) 364-8300 or contact our personal injury law firm online.